 Nine enemy ships were sunk or blown-up and in the words of Commodore Norris they were given a “pretty good thumping”.
 The squadron stopped just outside the harbour and tried to send a radio message to Kipper with the idea of launching a CMB attack early the next morning.
 Unfortunately the radio was not working properly and the carriers failed to get the message.
 The failure to bring the CMBs into action meant that the opportunity to deliver a coup de grace had been missed and both Norris and Kipper were left feeling frustrated.

 The next day a seaplane from the carriers carried out five attacks on the harbour and claimed several hits.
-The pilot reported that the enemy were deserting Alexandrovsk and Norris decided to reconnoitre again with his two remaining undamaged ships, Kruger and Ventuir, and the carriers, again detached to the south.
+The pilot reported that the enemy were deserting Alexandrovsk and Norris decided to reconnoitre again with his two remaining undamaged ships Kruger and Ventuir, with the carriers, again detached to the south.
 As dawn broke two large enemy destroyers were sighted.
-These ships were faster and carried larger guns than the two British ships and things looked black for Norris’s tiny fleet.
+These ships were faster and carried larger guns than the two British ships and things looked bleak for Norris’s tiny fleet.
 A radio message was sent to Kipper ordering him to get his carriers to safety and Norris ran south-east in an attempt to hide against the shore.
 The destroyers soon drew ahead of the British ships and closed in for the kill.
 Shells began to straddle the ships and as Norris confessed later it seemed that the Bolsheviks had “got us cold and our number was up”.

 Five days later aerial reconnaissance confirmed that the Bolshevik forces had withdrawn from Fort Alexandrovsk.
 This time Norris decided to send in the CMBs.
 Kipper led the attack into the harbour and sank an armed barge.
 Immediately a white flag was raised above the harbour and a deputation came from the shore to surrender the town to the British.
 The wrecks of several ships sunk in the previous raid were discovered but it was realised that a large part of the Bolshevik fleet had escaped to Astrakhan.

 The Bolsheviks retreated to the safety of the Volga River delta where they were protected by heavily armed barges.
 They refused to come out and give battle on the open sea while the British force was too weak to attack them.
 For a time it looked as though Astrakhan might fall to the White Russian forces of General Denekin attacking from the east but the Reds held their defensive positions.
-The Whites called on the British flotilla to support their attack on the town but the British rejected these calls, pointing out that the sea was too shallow close to the land for their ships.
+The Whites called on the British flotilla to support their attack on the town, but the British rejected these calls, pointing out that the sea was too shallow close to the land for their ships.
 This was undoubtedly true but it must have left the Whites feeling that the British intervention force was a token presence.

 Back in London Winston Churchill reported the British victory at Fort Alexandrovsk to Parliament in August 1919, but pressure was growing to withdraw the British forces from Russia.
 It was becoming clear that the Bolsheviks were not going to be defeated and Britain would have to come to terms with Lenin.
 It was decided to withdraw the British personnel from the Caspian before the winter and hand over the British flotilla to the anti-Bolshevik forces.
 Even this caused problems as neither the White Russian army nor the Azerbaijanis wanted the ships to come under the control of the other side.
 Eventually the hand-over was organised and at the beginning of September 1919 the British forces left Baku by train for Batum.

 Resistance to the Bolsheviks was short lived.
 The Transcaucasus governments of Armenia, Azerbaijan and Georgia were unwilling to throw in their lot with the White Russians under General Denekin, who opposed their independence.
 In March 1920 the White Russian forces were defeated and the Red Army advanced to the borders of Azerbaijan.
-Another uprising in Baku led to a Bolshevik Revolutionary Committee seizing power.
-An Azerbaijan Socialist Soviet Republic was declared and the country would not regain its independence until 1991.
+Another uprising in Baku led to to a Bolshevik Revolutionary Committee seizing power.
+An Azerbaijan Socialist Soviet Republic was declared, and the country would not regain its independence until 1991.

 Meanwhile, Kipper’s contribution to the fight against the Bolsheviks was recognised.
 The White Russians awarded him the Order of St Anne and he was also made an officer of the recently created Order of the British Empire.
 On the 31st December 1920 his distinguished war service culminated in promotion to the rank of captain.